 ·

-Correcting Misbehavior: Is Less Talking More Effective?
+Correcting Behavior: Is Less Talking More Effective With Kids?

 What if I told you we had it all wrong and when it comes to correcting misbehavior less is actually more?

-As a school psychologist and woman it’s my natural instinct to try to explain everything with words.
 “It’s not nice to take a toy from your brother.
 How do you think he feels when you don’t share with him?
 Why do you take the toy as soon as he starts playing with it?”

-Here is another example, my son asks for a snack for the 20th time and I tell him “no honey, it’s not snack time right now.”
+Here is another example, my son asks for a snack for the 20th time, and I tell him, “No honey, it’s not snack time right now.”
 He continues to bug me for a snack.

 So What Can We Do Instead of Talking?